vokator-online/monda_py04_django/01_new_project_app/0101en_project_setup.md

 Migrations are Django way of propagating it's apps models into database schema.
 Later during the development process, migrations will also be used to maintain database schema integrity relative to changes of models.
 It is not yet the perfect solution, since data loss is not always mitigatet.
 However, Django migrations so far is the best solution on the market.

-You should also be able to directly execute `manage.py` file, without directly invoking python.
+You should also be able to directly execute `manage.py` file, without directly invoking python, in Linux/Mac or WSL environment.

 ```Bash
 ./manage.py migrate